 Quick & easy to make.
 Just toss the ingredients into a blender, and you have a super creamy protein-rich peanut butter smoothie in a few minutes.

 Family & kid-approved.
-The perfect smoothie for picky breakfast eaters!
+It tastes like an oatmeal cookies so it is the perfect smoothie for picky breakfast eaters!
 And easily made with ingredients probably in your kitchen right now.

 Ingredients

 Rolled Oats.
 I use rolled oats in this smoothie, although quick oats would also work.
-The oats can be eaten raw, and provide a lot of benefits including being heart-healthy, terrific at lowering cholesterol, improving digestion, and great at keeping blood sugar balanced.
+The oats are very nutritious and can be eaten raw, and provide a lot of benefits including being heart-healthy, terrific at lowering cholesterol, improving digestion, and great at keeping blood sugar balanced.

 Peanut butter.
 Choose your favorite peanut butter.
 To raise the health bar, I suggest using a natural version that has only nuts and oil in the ingredients.
 Creamy or crunch texture is a matter of your preference.